 The concept of what is safe on the playground has changed drastically from the 1940’s and the decades that followed, when asphalt was recommended as the surface of choice under play equipment because it was easily maintained and considered to be safer than concrete.
-Today we understand the severity of injury that can be caused by impact with a hard surface, and we no longer use asphalt as playground surfacing.
+Today we understand the severity of playground injuries that can be caused by impact with a hard surface, and we no longer use asphalt as playground surfacing.
 Nor do we use maypoles and whirls with openings in the platforms.
 It is therefore, critical to examine our playgrounds, many of which are aging and osolete.

 Since 1981, when the U.S. Consumer Product Safety Commission issued its first set of guidelines for making public playgrounds safer, we have seen a major increase in the number of lawsuits instituted for playground injuries against park departments and school districts.
 The contents of the 1991 CPSC Handbook for Public Playground Safety served as the criteria against which playgrounds equipment could be measured, and this publication has become the state-of-the-art source for accident claims.
 Little attention was paid, initially, to this Handbook, since the publication provided recommendations or guidelines, not mandated regulations.
 But, as the Handbook gained credibility in the courts, it became obvious that, mandated or not, adherence to the Handbook recommendations were critical.
 Those who chose to ignore them were vulnerable to negligence charges for failing to use federal guidelines to make safer play environments for their children.